Junhojuno/rle-human-pose-regression/README.md

 - AP is calculated on `flip_test=True`
 - I have a quite different result from the origianl's when training just as it is in the official repo.
 So, various options are considered.

-## Can it be used on mobile / edge devices?
+## Lightweight Backbones
+The official did not care on running on mobile.

 | Model | #Params(M) | GFLOPs | AP | model size(MB) | ms | memory access |
 | :------------- | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: | :-------------: |
 | Benchmark<br>(ResNet-50) | 23.6 | 4.0 | 0.713 | ... | ... | ... |